 Check into cottage.
-(When writing, phoning, e-mailing home, advise the persons picking you up that the Final Commencement Exercise will begin promptly at 9:30 on Saturday morning; they should be seated in the Exhibition Hall no later than 9:20 a.m.).
+(When writing, phoning, e-mailing home, advise the persons picking you up that the Final Commencement Exercise will begin promptly at 9:30 on Saturday morning; they should be seated in the Exhibition Hall no later than 9:20 a.m.)

-10:30 -11:55 a.m. - ORIENTATION IN ASSIGNED COTTAGES Counselors will explain all available career paths (Political, Legal, Journalism, Banking, Law Enforcement, National Guard/Homeland Security and Office of Emergency Services).
+10:30 -11:55 a.m. - ORIENTATION IN ASSIGNED COTTAGES.
+Counselors will explain all available career paths (Political, Legal, Journalism, Banking, Law Enforcement (State Police and Division of Natural Resources Police), Corrections, National Guard/Homeland Security and Office of Emergency Services).
 All Citizens obtain and secure a PENCIL.